 Emergency Procedures: SWOSU employees observing a potentially hazardous maintenance problem should contact the Physical Plant at Ext.
 3788.
 In the event of an after-hours emergency, call these emergency numbers in the following order:

 Photo Identification Cards: SWOSU provides a photo identification (ID) card to staff and retirees.
 The ID card may be used for access to various facilities and activities that are available to SWOSU employees.
-The ID cards are provided at no cost to the employee and have no expiration for staff and administrative employees, but will expire upon termination of employment.
+The ID cards are provided at no cost to the employee.
+ID will expire upon termination of employment and are to be returned to the HR office.
+Physical Plant and Residence Life may have additional requirements regarding ID cards

-SWOSU recognizes that due to the variety of job duties and responsibilities across campus that differences in what is deemed acceptable dress will exist.
+SWOSU recognizes that due to the variety of job duties and responsibilities across campus, differences in what is deemed acceptable dress will exist.
 SWOSU will endeavor not to infringe on an individual's preferred dress habits.
-However, SWOSU will intervene when an employee's dress style, or grooming habits, interfere with assigned work duties, present a safety concern or cause distraction to fellow employees or students.
+However, SWOSU will intervene when an employee's dress style or grooming habits interfere with assigned work duties, present a safety concern, or cause distraction to fellow employees or students.

 Uniforms: As a general practice, SWOSU does not purchase or provide uniforms to individual employees.
 However, at the discretion of SWOSU, exceptions to this practice may be permitted.
 The two primary reasons such exceptions are made is in the event that an employee's position requires a style of uniform or clothing that is not deemed appropriate for street wear or because a heightened level of protection is necessitated.
 These exceptions are made either by the President or their designee.

 Note: Uniforms and clothing purchased by SWOSU are to be used in the performance of the employee's job functions.
-Such clothing is not intended for personal use.
+Such clothing is not intended for personal use and will be returned to SWOSU upon termination of employment.

 University equipment is not to be used for personal gain.
 The following provides limited information on selected areas.

 Privacy: Individuals are afforded no expectation of privacy when using SWOSU equipment and/or resources.
+This is not modified by the issuance of keys, passwords, or other devices for securing areas (computers, desks, file cabinets, offices, etc.).
 Furthermore, use of SWOSU computing and e-mail systems grants consent to the review of messages to or from employees in the system in printed form or any other medium.

 Keys: Individuals are to assure the appropriate usage and safeguarding of university keys entrusted to them.
 Prior to the issuance of a key(s), the appropriate department head must sign an authorization.
 (See Key Request Form on SWOSU website)